Chow-Witt rings of classifying spaces for symplectic and special linear groups: Characteristic classes for (oriented) vector bundles

 There are similar exact sequences for the other coefficients $\mathbf{I}^\bullet$ and $\mathbf{K}^{\op{M}}_\bullet$, and the change-of-coefficient maps induce commutative ladders of exact sequences. \end{proposition}

 \begin{proof} The localization sequences follow from the discussion prior to the statement.
 The compatibility of the exact sequences with change-of-coefficients follows from the discussion in Section~\ref{sec:key}.
-(Essentially, changing the coefficients is a map of oriented cycle modules, but the oriented version of Rost's theory \cite{rost} hasn't been made precise in the literature.) \end{proof}
+Essentially, changing the coefficients is a map of Milnor--Witt cycle modules \cite{feld}, which are an oriented version of Rost's cycle modules \cite{rost}. \end{proof}